hamidgasmi/training.computerscience.algorithms-datastructures/README.md

 - It's widely used in trees and linked lists as pseudo-heads, pseudo-tails, markers of level end, etc.
 - Its main purpose is to standardize the situation, for example, make linked list to be never empty and never headless and hence simplify insert and delete
 - Related problems:
+    - Easy:
         - [LC-203.
 Remove Linked List Elements](https://github.com/hamidgasmi/training.computerscience.algorithms-datastructures/issues/242): Sentinel node is used as a pseudo-head
+    - Medium:
         - [LC-1161.
 Maximum Level Sum of a Binary Tree](https://github.com/hamidgasmi/training.computerscience.algorithms-datastructures/issues/240): sentinel nodes are used to mark level end
         - [LC-146.
 LRU Cache](https://github.com/hamidgasmi/training.computerscience.algorithms-datastructures/issues/241): Sentinel nodes are used as pseudo-head and pseudo-tail

 </details>